astrotars/stream-crm-lead-chat/README.md

 # Generate Zendesk Leads from custom Chat application
 This post will demonstrate how to configure a Lead creation in Zendesk from a customer inquiry via a Chat bot interaction.
+A later post will explain how to append the chat transcript to the Lead.

 #### Process Flow of the Application
 * The user initiates an inquiry chat,